mtekman/ZoteroGoogleDrive-PDFLinker/README.md

 # **Zotero/GoogleDrive PDF-Linker** #

+***NOTE:*** A more configurable cloud-based solution can be found at [ZoteroGoogleDrive-PDFLinker-Cloud](https://github.com/mtekman/ZoteroGoogleDrive-PDFLinker-Cloud/).

+The below code still works however if you are not using the Zotero cloud.

+****

 Zotero has limited cloud storage for PDFs (300MB) which may leave some paper-hoarders keen on sharing their  collection with others, left with few options.

 However, GoogleDrive offers (15GB+) which is more than ample for storing PDFs.